mosaicml/llm-foundry/examples/bert/README.md

 composer main.py yamls/main/mosaic-bert-base-uncased.yaml
 ```

-**Please remember** to modify the reference YAMLs (e.g., `yamls/main/mosaic-bert-base-uncased.yaml`) to customize saving and loading locations—only the YAMLs in `yamls/test/` are ready to use out-of-the-box.
+**Please remember** to modify the reference YAMLs (e.g., `yamls/main/mosaic-bert-base-uncased.yaml`) to customize saving and loading locations.
+Only the YAMLs in `yamls/test/` are ready to use out-of-the-box.
 See the [configs](#configs) section for more detail.

 ### Single-task fine-tuning